Who We Are

 Favorite Naperville Building: Thomas Clow House on the Riverview Farm.
 The look of the local Limestone stands out from other buildings and the quality of the craftsmanship.

-My career began as a librarian at the Libertyville Public Library.
 I have master's degrees in Library Science from Dominican University (formerly Rosary College) and in management from the Kellogg School of Northwestern University.
-For lots of years I have worked in software for libraries.
-That has allowed me to travel and learn about research libraries around the world.
-Today my role is vice president, strategic initiatives, at Ex Libris, a ProQuest company that makes software for libraries.
-However, retirement is calling, so I am delighted to be involved in Naperville Preservation here in my home town.
+For lots of years I worked in implementing software for libraries.
+Now that I am retired, I am delighted to be involved in Naperville Preservation here in my home town.

 Favorite Naperville Building: Old Nichols Library, 110 S Washington

-Ron is a 5th generation Naperville native and the legendary leader of the Naperville Municipal Band; music is in his DNA.
+Ron was a 5th generation Naperville native and the legendary leader of the Naperville Municipal Band; music was in his DNA.

 Favorite Naperville Building: The Naperville Municipal Band Shell, 55 Concert Ln